laelath/TypingTest/README.md

 - A C++11 compiler, GCC and Clang both work.
 - CMake 2.6 or higher.
-- The xdg-desktop-menu executable.
+- The `xdg-desktop-menu executable`.
-- The glib\_compile\_resources command.
+- The `glib-compile-resources command`.

 ### Compilation
 TypingTest uses CMake.
 Navigate into the build directory.
 TypingTest supports